 “We don’t do the IB's MYP as we don't believe it's cultivated enough to prepare students for the IBDP.
 Instead, we follow the Australian national curriculum, which has the measurement tools in place to prepare students for the the two-year IGCSE programme and public exams in Years 9 and 10.”

-In Years 9 and 10, students study for their IGCSEs; languages include Chinese, French, Indonesian and Spanish, and electives include cover the arts, humanities, technology and PE.
+In Years 9 and 10, students study for their IGCSEs; languages include Chinese, French, Indonesian, and Spanish, and electives cover the arts, humanities, technology, and PE.
 At the start of Year 11, students have the choice of studying for the International Baccalaureate Diploma (IBDP) or the Australian Higher School Certificate (HSC).
 This choice allows students to select a curriculum that’s suited to them – the academically rigorous IBDP or the more vocational HSC.
-As part of the HSC, students can study Vocational Education and Training (VET) in constriction and hospitality.
+As part of the HSC, students can study Vocational Education and Training (VET) in construction and hospitality.
 All students receive careers counselling from Year 10 to help them choose the academic programme that's best suited to them.

 The school says,